 Is Tanzania safe for children?

 Parents might be a bit unsure of taking their children on wildlife safaris with a fear of having their children so close to wild animals.
-You have to remember that Tanzania park authorities have strict security and safety protocols in place.
-In addition, you will be guided by fully trained safari guides.
+Remember that Tanzania park authorities have strict security and safety protocols in place, plus you will be guided by fully trained safari guides.

 When on safari, make sure you are always following the rules and regulations to keep everyone safe.

 - Pay close attention to your children and ensure they don’t wander off if they spot an animal.
-You have to stay with the group and follow the instructions provided by the safari guide.
+Always stay with the group and follow the instructions provided by the safari guide.

-- Do not go outside after dark unless you have an escort.
+- Stay within the boundaries of the lodge/camp you are staying at.
+Do not go outside after dark unless you have an escort.

 When you follow these rules, you and your kids will be safe and have tons of fun on your safari adventure.